Wuxhu11/LittleTiger/_projects/1_project.md

 ---

+**Federated Learning (FL)**

-A central server (CS) periodically gathers model updates from individual FL-PTs, which are then aggregated to refne a global model.
-Similarly, each FL-PT regularly acquires the latest global model from the CS and further enhances it through local training.
-This iterative interplay between the CS and FLPTs persists until the global model achieves convergence.
+A central server (CS) periodically gathers model updates from individual FL participants, which are then aggregated to refne a global model.
+Similarly, each FL participant regularly acquires the latest global model from the CS and further enhances it through local training.
+This iterative interplay between the CS and FL participants persists until the global model achieves convergence.

 Every project has a beautiful feature showcase page...